meizabel/documentation/concepts.md

 **Event Store ** keeps all the events of the application in the chronological order, which is also called *Event Stream*.
 New projections are built by passing the event stream “throught” them. `TODO: link to the example.`

-**Query Service** returns data to the client applications in responce to a query.
+**Query Service** returns data to the client applications in response to a query.
 The query is the request for:
 * state of one or more aggregates or their fragments;
 * one or more projection states or their fragments.